rivernews/appl-tracky-spa/docs/dev/README.md

 ## Refoctor: modularize field components for forms

+### Challenge 1: How can we build a form factory that generates form for different data models?
+Validation and serialization also relationships should be handled as well!

+As we start building forms for different models, and also adding in more fields, we found ourselves copy pasting so badly, and the Formik form is getting very long with hard-coded HTML fields and inputs (over 200 LOC).

+### Challenge 2: How can we refactor for Django serializer such that we don't have to keep writing similar-logic `def create()`?
+We want writable relationship fields handled as well.

+One frequent need is to supply current authenticated user to the object's user field.
+Another is one-to-one relationship.
+These two have to be manually assigned upon object creation.

+In contrast, foreign key field, or Many-to-One field, can be automatically validated and supplied by adding a `the_exact_fieldname_as_model = PrimaryKeyRelatedField(read_only=False, ...)`.
+This assumes the frontend supplies the foreign key field by the object id.

 **Goals**
 - Refactor React form code: it's better to write components that modularize:
     - [ ] 🔥 🔥 🔥 form fields. modularize integer/text/onetoone... field
     - [ ] form submit. once you have that modular field, it's easier to write the submit & error validation logic.
 - Refactor Django form code:
     - [ ] Modularize the process to set one to one relationship on CRUD operation
+        - Perhaps a mixin might be a good choice.

 **Getting Started**